maxjanowski/maxjanowski.github.io/_pages/licensing.md

 ---
-title: Terms of Use
+title: Licensing
+long_title: Music Performance Licensing
 permalink: /licensing
 layout: default
 sitemap: false
 ---

-# Terms of Use
+# Performance Licensing &mdash; Terms of Use

 By downloading or otherwise receiving digital files published by The Max Janowski Society, you agree to these Terms of Use.